mmesh/docs/docs/platform/iam/authentication.md

+---
+title: [IAM] Authentication
+description: Learn about the different authentication methods supported by mmesh.
+---

 # Authentication

-You can interact with your mmesh using the webUI or the mmesh CLI.
+You can interact with your mmesh using the webUI or `mmeshctl`.
 Both apps support user/password authentication.

-The mmesh CLI also supports authentication by RSA key.
+Authentication by RSA key is also supported (and recommended) by `mmeshctl`.

 ## User Credentials